DanielAdelodun/Calamari/README.md

 -------

 `trader.py` is the actual trading bot - it is what executes the trades that exploit the arbitrage opportunity found.
-It is currently basically the same as it was a few years ago - I will be update it soon!
+It is currently basically the same as it was a few years ago - I will update it soon!
 (Hopefully...)

 -------

-`ticker_info.py` contains a class, which can be used to build an 'Updater' object.
+`ticker_info.py` contains a class which can be used to build an 'Updater' object.
-This object is then be used to hold informfation about the different trading pairs.
+This object is then used to hold informfation about the different trading pairs.
 You can call `refresher_ticker()` on an Updater object to update the ticker information it holds.

 -------